d2l-ai/d2l-en/chapter_attention-mechanisms/multihead-attention.md

         return self.W_o(output_concat)
 ```

-Here are the definitions of the transpose functions `transpose_qkv` and `transpose_output`, which are the inverse of each other.
+To allow for parallel computation of multiple heads,
+the above `MultiHeadAttention` class uses two transposition functions as defined below.
+Specifically,
+the `transpose_output` function reverses the operation
+of the `transpose_qkv` function.

 ```{.python .input}
 #@save